actinium/search/README.md

 ##### 3. Add search function to your shell configuration file:
 ```
-# add this to your shell rc-file
+# Add this line to your shell rc-file
 source /usr/local/bin/init_search
 ```